 - Restart the Outlook application, and the issue should get solved now.

-If you are using the modern versions of Outlook like 2013, 2016, or 2019, then you can go for troubleshooting the Outlook application.
+If you are using the modern versions of Outlook like 2013, 2016, or 2019, you can troubleshoot the Outlook application.

-When the Outlook is configured with Exchange Server, then it shows its status as ‘Connected to Microsoft Exchange.’
+When Outlook is configured with Exchange Server, it shows its status as ‘Connected to Microsoft Exchange.’

 Here is the whole troubleshooting process:

-- When there is no connection with Exchange server, and Outlook shows its status as ‘Working Offline.’
+- When there is no connection between Exchange Server and Outlook shows its status as ‘Working Offline.’
 Here, go to the Send/Receive tab and disable the option ‘Work Offline.’

-- Now try to login to the Outlook on the Web Account.
+- Now try to log in to Outlook on the Web Account.
 If it shows the error that the Exchange Server is unavailable, then follow the steps: